In this Article:

-SASE – pronounced “sassy” is primarily delivered as a cloud-based service.
-SASE – Secure access service edge enables secure connectivity while using cloud and even on-premise.
-It is a network architecture that combines software-defined WAN capabilities and cloud-native network security services including zero-trust network access, secure web gateways, cloud access security brokers and firewalls as a service.
+SASE – pronounced “sassy,” is primarily delivered as a cloud-based service.
+SASE – Secure access service edge enables secure Cloud and even on-premise connectivity.
+It is a network architecture that combines software-defined WAN capabilities and cloud-native network security services, including zero-trust network access, secure web gateways, cloud access security brokers, and firewalls as a service.

 Touted by Gartner as the future of network security, By 2024, at least 40% of enterprises will have explicit strategies to adopt SASE, up from less than 1% at year-end 2018 – predicts Gartner.

 The Benefits of SASE

 SASE leverages increased security in Cloud.
 It has been noticed that enterprises that use SASE benefit from it because of the increased speed and scalability while addressing the security challenges generally seen in distributed cloud-based environments.
 SASE is becoming popular because of its “verify, then trust” approach.
 This zero-trust approach emphasizes the protection of critical IP rather than simply trusting the users on a particular network by default.
 It follows strict identity verification for every user and every device, regardless of the network zone or location.
 This explicitly allows for better segmentation and control over each application and user.

 What are the advantages of the SASE (Secure Access Service Edge) Model

 The top benefits of the SASE Model are: